wayneashleyberry/gh-labels/README.md

 #### Deployment

-To get new or updated issues to be used in our GitHub webhooks you need to do the following:
+To get new or updated labels to be used with our GitHub webhooks you need to do the following:

 1. Publish a new release of this package on NPM